ucfopen/UDOIT/README.md

 ## System Requirements
 * Apache or Nginx webserver
 * PHP 5.4, 5.5, or 5.6 (some users have modified the code to work on 5.3)
-* Bower
 * MySQL or PostgreSQL

 If you're using PHP 5.3:

 * Convert all empty array initializations from using the newer `[]` syntax to use the older `array()` syntax.
-* If you have `short_open_tag` disabled, you'll need to change all `<?=` to `<?php echo`

-## Installing Bower Dependencies
-[Bower](http://bower.io/) is used to install JavaScript dependencies.
-Composer automatically runs Bower during install in the next step, so install Bower before continuing.

-> Currently there is only one bower library installed.
-You can also install manually by cloning [JSColor](https://github.com/callumacrae/JSColor) library into `assets/js/vendor/JSColor/`.

 ## Installing Composer Dependencies
 UDOIT uses [Composer](https://getcomposer.org/) to install PHP dependencies.
 So `cd` into your UDOIT directory and run this command before anything else: